D1-3105/streaming-gateway/README.md

 ## Easy to integrate

 To include custom logic you have to provide all three components.
 Good news: there are some templates, which you could use within your application.
-Review: `src/wc_daemon.h` / `src/wc_daemon.cpp` to review usage of FloWWeaver's default `HandleStreamDaemon` interface and boilerplate "main"s for streamer and handler: `webcam_streamer.cpp` / `webcam_handler.cpp`
+Check `src/wc_daemon.h` / `src/wc_daemon.cpp` to verify the usage of FloWWeaver's default `HandleStreamDaemon` interface and the boilerplate "main"s of streamer and handler: `webcam_streamer.cpp` / `webcam_handler.cpp`

 ## High performance
 Due to interprocess communication, many applications face performance issues, even if they use a powerful and performant tool like C++.
 FloWWeaver uses a fixed-size shared memory pool to prevent OOM and performance leaks when using the kernel.

 ## Future of this project:
 - Separated Host-Server template is in *development*.